openlab-at-city-tech/openlab/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 7.9.1 =
+*Release Date - October 31*

+* changed: bulk optimizer links point to async bulk tool, if available
+* fixed: Lazy Load for iframes results in empty src attribute
+* fixed: debug actions on bulk optimizer missing nonces
+* fixed: bulk optimize scanner queries are too long for some hosts
+* fixed: Lazy Load breaks --background CSS variable

+= 7.9.0 =
+*Release Date - September 12, 2024*

+* added: conversion of BMP images to JPG format
+* changed: allow folders outside of WordPress install to be optimized via Folders to Optimize
+* changed: improve performance of ewwwio_is_file(), props @rmpel
+* changed: improve exceeded credit messages for sub-keys
+* changed: warn when db connection is not using UTF-8
+* changed: ensure all db statements are properly prepared/sanitized
+* fixed: bulk async shows start optimizing instead of resume when queues are paused
+* fixed: bulk async status refresh does not handle errors properly
+* fixed: some strings with i18n had incorrect text domain

+= 7.8.0 =
+*Release Date - July 25, 2024*

+* added: agency mode available by defining EWWWIO_WHITELABEL or using the ewwwio_whitelabel filter
+* changed: skip lazy load for LCP images based on fetchpriority when auto-scaling is disabled
+* fixed: JS WebP alters img srcset when src is non-WebP but srcset is already WebP
+* fixed: Lazy Load and Easy IO fail to decode URLs with HTML-encoded characters, which causes esc_url to break the URL
+* fixed: Easy IO fails to update CDN domain if site is re-registered while still active

 = 7.7.0 =
 *Release Date - June 6, 2024*